Philippine five-centavo coin: Pilipino Series

 In 1969, the coin featured the Tagalog language for the first time.
 Its obverse featured Melchora Aquino in profile to the right, a Filipina revolutionary who became known as "Tandang Sora" (English: "Elder Sora") because of her age and her contributions.
 The inscription around the shield read 'Republika ng Pilipinas'.

 Ang Bagong Lipunan Series

 A second eight-pointed scallop edge coin featuring Aquino was minted from 1975 to 1983.
-The name of the Republic was moved to the obverse, and Aquino now faced the left.
+The name of the Republic was moved to the obverse, and Aquino now faced left.
 On the reverse read the inscription 'Ang Bagong Lipunan'.
 The issues from 1979 to 1982 featured a mintmark underneath the five centavo.

 Flora and Fauna Series

-From 1983 to 1994, the coin was now round and silver in color, Aquino again faced the right in profile, and the denomination was moved to the reverse with the date on the front.
+From 1983 to 1992, the coin was now round and silver in color, Aquino again faced the right in profile, and the denomination was moved to the reverse with the date on the front.
 The waling-waling (Vanda sanderiana) is featured on the reverse.